-Every major media player has added toolbars, update managers, streaming integrations, and UI chrome that slows it down. mpv does the opposite: no interface by default, no background services, no extra downloads.
+Every major media player has added toolbars, update managers, streaming integrations, and UI chrome that slows it down.

-The Problem with Modern Media Players
+The Problem with Modern Windows Media Players

-Windows Media Player can't handle MKV containers or HEVC files without separate extensions.
+VLC Media Player is excellent but has grown into a multi-tool with menus most users never open.
+Windows Media Player cannot handle MKV containers or HEVC files without separate Microsoft Store extensions.

 What mpv Plays Without Extra Downloads

-mpv is built on FFmpeg, which means virtually every format that FFmpeg can decode, mpv plays - and that list covers nearly every video and audio file you are likely to encounter.
+mpv is built on FFmpeg, which means virtually every format FFmpeg can decode, mpv plays - and that list covers nearly every video and audio file you are likely to encounter.

 MKV, MP4, AVI, MOV, WebM, and FLV containers all work immediately.

-Codec support covers H.264, HEVC (H.265), AV1, VP9, DivX, Xvid, and ProRes without touching a codec pack.
+Codec support covers H.264, HEVC/H.265, AV1, VP9, DivX, Xvid, and ProRes without touching a codec pack.

-Audio plays back in AAC, MP3, FLAC, Opus, AC3, and E-AC3 with full channel mapping.
-Subtitle formats - SRT, ASS, PGS, VobSub - are loaded automatically when placed in the same folder as the video.
+Subtitle formats - SRT, ASS, PGS, VobSub - are loaded automatically when they share a filename with the video.

 Hardware Acceleration on Windows 10 and 11

+Hardware acceleration activates automatically when mpv detects compatible hardware.
 Users who want to force a specific decode method or troubleshoot acceleration issues can set it explicitly in the configuration file - covered below.

 Performance on Older Hardware

 Because mpv has no persistent UI to render, no plugin manager running in the background, and no media library to index, it uses dramatically less RAM than feature-heavy alternatives.
-A file opens from a cold start without any loading animation or library scan.

 On hardware from 2012 or earlier, this difference in resource usage is often the reason mpv plays a file smoothly where other players drop frames.

-mpv as a Backend for Other Players
+mpv as the Engine Behind Other Players

 On macOS, IINA does the same with a native Apple-style design.
 Both inherit mpv's format support and hardware acceleration entirely.